Error-331/code_tests/docs/bible/links.md

 One of the Biggest - April 25 (John 14:21);

 Roses and Thorns - April 26 (salvation is a free gift of God, Christian life is not trouble-free);

+Tell the Things - April 27 (hear the gospel and come to Jesus, until that - you are dead);

+His Name - April 28 (forever honor Jesus Christ as the name above all names);